nareshbhatia/mobx-state-router/docs/api-route.md

 ---

 A `Route` is a pattern that is used to match a URL.
 Routes are identified by unique names, e.g. `home` and `about`.
+Routes can also specify alternate patterns to match legacy URLs.

-They can also specify hooks that can be used to perform actions when entering or exiting routes.
+Routes can optionally specify hooks to perform actions when entering or exiting the associated route.

 ```jsx
 type TransitionHook = (